beginnersbook.com

 Wrapper class in Java

 In the OOPs concepts guide, we learned that object oriented programming is all about objects.
-The eight primitive data types byte, short, int, long, float, double, char and boolean are not objects, Wrapper classes are used for converting primitive data types into objects, like int to Integer etc. Lets take a simple example to understand why we need wrapper class in java.
+The eight primitive data types byte, short, int, long, float, double, char and boolean are not objects, Wrapper classes are used for converting primitive data types into objects, like int to Integer, double to Double, float to Float and so on.
+Let’s take a simple example to understand why we need wrapper class in java.

 For example: While working with collections in Java, we use generics for type safety like this: ArrayList<Integer> instead of this ArrayList<int>.
 The Integer is a wrapper class of int primitive type.
 We use wrapper class in this case because generics needs objects not primitives.
 There are several other reasons you would prefer a wrapper class instead of primitive type, we will discuss them as well in this article.